baggZ-idk/bus-client/README.md

 By making this menu open-source, I'm giving **everyone** the opportunity to:
 - Learn how mod menus work
 - Experiment with new ideas
-- Contribute to the Gorilla Tag modding scene
+- Contribute to the Gorilla Tag copy modding scene
 - ⭐ **Keep modding free and accessible**

 Let's bring back the collaboration of modding.
 No paywalls, no secrets, no malware, just good mods.